slayyyyyyy/IntroductionToRobotics/README.md

 # IntroductionToRobotics

 Made for my 3rd year Robotics course at University of Bucharest.
-This repository will contain weekly uploads with homework and labwork to track my personal growth and maybe some personal projects as well.
-Will contain pictures as proof of the physical work as well.
+This repository contains weekly uploads of homework and labwork to track my personal growth and (maybe) some personal projects as well.
+Along with the code, it also contains pictures as proof of the physical work from behind the curtains.
 Working in Arduino IDE with Kuongshun's learning kit.

-End goal: building a real life BMO.
+End goal: building a real life BMO :)